 This section provides information about benefit plan eligibility rules for you and your dependents.

-If you enroll for coverage under a dental plan, you also may enroll your eligible dependents for coverage under the same plan (subject to certain restrictions if you're married to or in a domestic partnership with another Chevron employee or retiree).
+If you enroll for coverage under an HMO, you also may enroll your eligible dependents for coverage under the same plan (subject to certain restrictions if you're married to another employee or in a domestic partnership with another Chevron employee or eligible retiree).
 Eligible dependents include your spouse/domestic partner and eligible children, as all are defined below.
-For more information regarding enrollment procedures, see the Participation section.
+For more information regarding enrollment procedures, see the Participation section in this summary plan description.

-Note for Expatriates: If you are a U.S.-payroll expatriate your only option for Chevron-sponsored dental coverage as a U.S.-payroll expatriate is the Dental PPO.
-Non-U.S.-payroll expatriates working in the United States should refer to the Health Benefits for Expatriates in the U.S. summary plan description for information about the dental benefits that apply to you.
+Note for Expatriates: If you're a resident U.S.-payroll expatriate, HMO plans generally are not available to you.
+Typically, your only option for Chevron-sponsored dental coverage as a U.S.-payroll expatriate is the Dental PPO Plan.
+See the Dental PPO Plan summary plan description for details.
+In addition, non-U.S.-payroll expatriates working in the United States are not eligible for the HMO plans.
+Non-U.S.-payroll expatriates working in the United States should refer to the Health Benefits for Expatriates in the U.S. summary plan description for information about the medical and dental benefits that apply to you.